Adedeji88/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is the command for printing the current working directory
+ls is the command used to display the contents list of your current directory